retched/ZC-USPSRestful/README.md

 ### Uninstallation

-If you installed this module through the Plugin Manager, you should then be able to click the `Un-Install` button.
+If you installed this module through the Plugin Manager, you should then be able to click the `Un-Install` button as it appears in the Plugin Manager.
+(The module will be disabled and removed.)
 If you do not plan on using the module again, you should delete the module's folder from the `zc_plugins` folder or click the "Clean Up" button to handle it for you.

-If you installed this module by extracting the uspsr.php and other files into your catalog directory, visit `Modules > Shipping` and disable the USPSr module **FIRST** before removing the module and its files.
+If you are running this as unencapsulated module, visit `Modules > Shipping` and disable the USPSr module **FIRST** before removing the module and its files.
 (This way you can make sure that you aren't still trying to load it and generating errors in ZenCart.)
 Use the filelist below as a checklist to make sure you uninstall.
-(If you plan on going back to WebTools API, make sure that you do **NOT** delete the logo file found in `/includes/templates/template_default/images/icons/shipping_usps.gif`) or you can overwrite it.
+(If you plan on going back to WebTools API, make sure that you do **NOT** delete the logo file found in `/includes/templates/template_default/images/icons/shipping_usps.gif` or you can overwrite it.)

 ### Upgrading

-To update the module, copy the entire folder onto itself.
-If you are using the Encapsulated version, be sure to visit the plugin manager and run the "Upgrade" option when prompted.
-Your database settings will be fine.
-If you're running the non-encapsulated version, simply overwrite all files in the appropriate directories.
+- If you are using the encapsulated version: To update the module, copy the entire folder onto itself.
+Be sure to visit the plugin manager and run the "Upgrade Available" option when prompted to finish the upgrade.
+Your database settings will be retained.
+- If you're running the non-encapsulated version: backup your module settings and simply overwrite all files in the appropriate directories.

 ## Frequently Asked Questions